 - Kyosho Zeal Gel is an easy to install and fully satisfactory

 alternative to the O-ring suspension method.

-- Simply put a 3/4 inch square of adhesive backed Kyosho Zeal Gel under each corner of the flight controller.
+- Simply put a 3/4 inch square of adhesive backed Kyosho Zeal Gel under each corner of the autopilot.

-- And secure the flight controller with a Velcro strap over 1/2” of soft foam in light tension.
+- And secure the autopilot with a Velcro strap over 1/2” of soft foam in light tension.
 (Do NOT over tighten!).

 - Either the Kyosho Zeal Gel or the O-ring suspension method will allow you to limit vibration to about 1/10 G which is fine.

 - Anti-vibration techniques, methods and “tuning” are covered in greater detail in the Anti-Vibration section of the Wiki

 - Compensation for compass interference from the motors is covered here!